SleepyLili/adaptive-game-assistant/README.md

 # Adaptive game assistant
 The adaptive game assistant is a Python program allowing easy deployment and playing of adaptive cybersecurity games.

-The assistant was made as a part of my [bachelor's thesis]().

-This improved version allows was made for the PA197 course.
+The assistant was originally made as a part of my [bachelor's thesis](), then improved for the PA197 Secure Network Design course.

-Unlike the original, this version allows players to play through the game completely on their own.
+Unlike the original assistant, this version allows players to play through the game completely on their own.
 (The original required some input and help from a course instructor).

-The games the assistant can run must be made with Vagrant and Ansible (as other games for the KYPO Cyber Range).
+The games the assistant can run must be made with Vagrant and Ansible (as other games at KYPO).
 The Ansible playbooks need to have all tasks tagged, and there need to be game-specific config files in the `resources/` subfolder.

 ## Usage